devplayer0/fyp/report.md

 QEMU provides no support for instrumentation at all, and this extends to xPack's fork.
-Unicorn provides a simple to use API, but it doesn't allow for analysis beyond granularity of a single instruction. gem5 is set up to collect a lot of statistics throughout execution (since that's effectively what it was designed for).
+Unicorn provides a simple to use API, but it doesn't allow for analysis beyond the granularity of a single instruction. gem5 is set up to collect a lot of statistics throughout execution, since that is effectively what it was designed for.
 It also has the ability to generate very detailed trace data and can be easily extended to add further instrumentation.
-ARM defines a number of standardised debugging tools, which can (in theory) provide a lot of opportunities for analysis.
-Their use depends on the implementation being present on a specific microcontroller however, and can in some cases require additional expensive hardware.
+For hardware, ARM defines a number of standardised debugging tools, which can (in theory) provide a lot of opportunities for analysis.
+Their use depends on the implementation being present on a specific microcontroller however, and can in some cases require additional high-cost tools.

 #### Difficulty

-Both QEMU-based emulators are very easy to use, with QEMU and Unicorn being widely used in the open-source community. gem5 is far less common (and has very limited documentation).
+Both QEMU-based emulators are very easy to use, with QEMU and Unicorn being widely used in the open-source community. gem5 is far less common, and has very limited documentation.
 The amount of work required to bring gem5's accuracy and compatibility closer to real hardware could also be substantial.
 Setting up some of the more advanced debugging facilities on a real STM32F407 is also quite complex.